TIY-ATL-ROR-2015-Jan/slides/02-12/questions.md

 There isn't anything interesting to say about the squares on a board.
 We don't want a "board_squares" table with SQL columns named "row" and "column" that hold integers.
-We just want to have a damn array that tracks moves.
+We just want to have a damn array with 0 for empty, 1 for player 1, and 2 for player 2.

 So I have a `text` column called board on my games table and in the model I have `serialize :board` at the top.
 Now we can